microsoft/BiomedParse/README.md

 ### Install Docker

+In order to make sure the environment is set up correctly, we use run BiomedParse on a Docker image.
 Follow these commands to install Docker on Ubuntu:

 ```sh
 sudo apt update